 P.S.
 I am admittedly not a cryptocurrency expert nor an expert on NFTs, just a data privacy specialist with an eye toward the future.

-So if you are more well-versed in the tech and anything in this article doesn’t ring true to your experienced ears, drop me a line in the comments.
+So if you are more well-versed in tech and anything in this article doesn’t ring true to your experienced ears, drop me a line in the comments.
 I would love to chat.